kwolbachia/Visualization_toolset/README.md

 # Visualization_toolset

-This toolset intends to ease daily manipulation and visualization of multichannel images and stacks.
+This toolset intends to simplify daily manipulation and visualization of multichannel images and stacks.

 * __Installation :__
 	- in Fiji, add the [Visualisation Toolset](https://sites.imagej.net/VisualizationToolset/) update site in the updater